uvaaland/cig_llnl_workshop/generate_mesh.md

 </p>

+The mesher should take ~30-60 seconds to finish.
 Once the job has finished, the output can be found in the `OUTPUT_FILES/` folder.
 We can check to see if the mesher ran successfully by inspecting the `OUTPUT_FILES/output_mesher.txt` file.

 This file contains information about the mesh, including the number of spectral elements in the mesh, and the size of the time step that will be used when